 Quantifying ROI within the B2B segment is notoriously difficult.
 In lieu of ROI, companies have turned to indirect, and often inefficient, measurement tactics such as website traffic.

-Fortunately, efficient Q&A software can be used to offer a better solution by tracking the number of questions and answers in the platform, as well as the amount of revenue that the platform generates.
+Fortunately, efficient Questions And Answers Software can be used to offer a better solution by tracking the number of questions and answers in the platform, as well as the amount of revenue that the platform generates.
 By measuring engagement in the Q&A section, a B2B retailer can increase operational efficiency.

 Meanwhile, you can also tailor your question and answer software to analyze the text and engagement data in order to troubleshoot products and operations difficulties.
 The collected data can be used to gauge user satisfaction, optimize product descriptions and even address new and major consumer needs.